saksham-raghuvanshi/tic-tac-toe-react-vite/README.md

 Deploy Link - https://tic-tac-toe-s.surge.sh/

-This is a Tic Tac Toe game project built using ReactJS, Vite, HTML, CSS, and JavaScript.
+This is a Tic Tac Toe game project built using ReactJS, Vite, HTML, SCSS, and JavaScript.
 The project aims to provide a simple implementation of the classic Tic Tac Toe game where two players take turns marking spaces on a 3x3 grid.

 <h2>Features</h2>
 <ul>